 Oracle Data Integrator Tools Reference

-For more information, see "What's New In Oracle Data Integrator?" in Developing Integration Projects with Oracle Data Integrator.
+For more information, see the "What's New In Oracle Data Integrator?" section in Developing Integration Projects with Oracle Data Integrator.

 Oracle Data Integrator 12c (12.1.2) introduces the following enhancements: